annaw-99/RAG-chatbot/README.md

 ### References

-This project includes code referenced from INFO 5940 and guidance from ChatGPT.
+This project includes code referenced from INFO 5940.